Redesigned the Trade-in flow to improve conversion by 14%

 Option 2: Tiered value options

-Presenting three options could increase cognitive load and potentially lead to drop-off.
+Could increase cognitive load and potentially lead to drop off

 Option 2 Mockup